tvieregge/clarkesworld-print/README.md

 A small utility to print ebook files from [Clarkesworld Magazine](https://clarkesworldmagazine.com/) in booklet form.

+BUGS:
+- Doesn't work with filenames that have spaces

 TODO:
 - Images on printing and stapling process
 - Option for how many pages at the end to skip